Last updated: Apr 21, 2026

 - engage in talking about theories from different viewpoints;

-- watch part of a video about the abundance of online theories;
+- watch part a video about the bean soup theory;

 - formulate original theories and hypothesise their explanations.

 In this lesson, students reflect on the meanings of the word ‘theory’ and debate the nature and credibility of claims.
-They argue for and against common theories and watch a video excerpt (to 03:37) about a social media phenomenon.
+They argue for and against common theories and watch a video about a theory.
 Students discuss social media theory trends and their impact, read about theories related to human nature and, in pairs, develop their own theories.

 60 minSpeaking ClassUnlimited Plan